scala/docs.scala-lang/tutorials/FAQ/finding-symbols.md

     object <%< // removed in Scala 2.10
     def ???

-There is also `::`, which doesn't appear in the ScalaDoc, but is mentioned in the comments.
+There is also `::`, which doesn't appear in the Scaladoc, but is mentioned in the comments.
 In addition, `Predef` makes some methods available through _implicit conversions_.
 Just look at the methods and classes with `implicit` modifier that receive, as parameter, an object of type that is receiving the method.
 For example, consider `"a" -> 1`.
 We need